CharlieInRain/docs-site/docs/wallets/tutorial/ledger-nano-s-usage-guide.md

 # Ledger Nano S Usage Guide

-This guide will show you how to use your Ledger Nano S hardware wallet with Binance Chain and Binance DEX.
+This guide will show you how to use your Ledger Nano S hardware wallet with BNB Beacon Chain and Binance DEX.

-> Please Note: When using a Ledger to secure your Binance Chain wallet, your private keys are not exposed and never leave the device, guarding you against loss, malware and phishing attacks.
+> Please Note: When using a Ledger to secure your BNB Beacon Chain wallet, your private keys are not exposed and never leave the device, guarding you against loss, malware and phishing attacks.
 Therefore, using a hardware wallet device such as the Ledger Nano S is strongly recommended over using a less secure wallet storage method that relies on your computer’s local storage, such as Keystore File.

 ## Requirements

-In order to use a Ledger device with Binance Chain and Binance DEX, you will need:
+In order to use a Ledger device with BNB Beacon Chain and Binance DEX, you will need:

 - Supported web browser: Chrome (including Brave, Vivaldi, and other Chromium variants), Opera or Firefox
-- Access to the Binance Chain web wallet (https://binance.org/unlock) using your web browser
+- Access to the BNB Beacon Chain web wallet (https://binance.org/unlock) using your web browser
 - Initialized Ledger Nano S device with firmware version 1.5.5 or newer
 - The Ledger Live application installed on your computer for app installation